 Learn about the resources and requirements needed to effectively plan a digital project, including current project and financial management methodologies, and how to successfully lead a design and development team through a project lifecycle.

 Is the Industry Certificate: Digital Producer right for you?

 There are many jobs for Digital Producers in the creative digital space, but you need specific skills and knowledge to succeed.
-This course will help you learn how to plan and supervise a digital project through its conception, creative, and technical phases, and keep the project on time and on budget.
+This course will help you learn how to plan and supervise a digital project through its conception and creative phases and to keep the project on time and on budget.

-- The different components that make up the digital space including digital projects such as websites, games, apps, and other new tech.
+- the different components that make up the digital ecosystem

-- How websites, apps, games, and other new tech can deliver effective digital solutions
+- how websites, apps, games, and other new tech can deliver effective digital solutions and strategies

-- How to plan, resource and budget for digital projects
+- how to plan, scope, resource, schedule and budget for digital projects

-- What project management tools and methods are currently used in the industry to manage your team’s workflow and productivity
+- what project management tools and methods are currently used in the industry to successfully manage your team’s workflow and productivity

-This is not a content creation course, so you will not be learning video production skills.
+This is not a content creation course, so you will not be learning video production or tech/coding skills.
 If you are interested in a course teaching video making skills please see our Industry Certificate: Content Creation or the Videomaking Intensive.

 What you will need

-The course is delivered entirely online through our Online Learning Environement Moodle, over 14 weeks, so you will need access to a desktop or laptop computer with camera, sound and a reliable internet connection for the evening video conference sessions.
+The course is delivered entirely online through our Online Learning Environement Moodle, over 14 weeks, so you will need access to a desktop or laptop computer with camera, sound and a reliable internet connection for the evening Zoom video sessions.

-There is regular weekly online work and exercises, and mandatory assignments, to be completed between face-to-face sessions, we recommend allowing at least 8-10 hours per week of study time.
+There is regular weekly online work and exercises, and mandatory assignments, to be completed between Zoom video sessions, we recommend allowing at least 10 hours per week of study time.